 Through classroom visits, we seek to create meaningful childhood experiences connected to water resources.
 Through hands-on and interactive activities, we hope to increase understanding and stewardship of water resources in children, their teachers, and families.

-We are now accepting requests for fall classes (September - November)!Sign up for a classroom visit
+We are now accepting requests for Summer classes, June through August.Sign up for a classroom visit

 Visits are scheduled on a seasonal basis (fall, winter, spring), with up to one visit per classroom per season.
 There are a limited number of slots, and we'll close scheduling once they are filled.